 Minor in Museum Studies

-Effective in Fall 2016, the undergraduate Minor in Museum Studies is rigorous, interdisciplinary and pre-professional in nature.
+Established in 2016, the undergraduate Minor in Museum Studies is rigorous, interdisciplinary and pre-professional in nature.
 Coursework emphasizes acquiring knowledge in museum practice and theory to understand the public service role of museums and to apply this knowledge to support the work of museums in creating exhibits, educating the public and caring for collections through collaborative efforts.

 Students gain a useful set of pre-professional skills in museum practice and relevant information about museum theory and history.
 They learn about future careers in museums and informal educational settings.
 Written, oral and critical thinking skills are developed to evaluate the work of museums.